tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/购买指南/后付费模式_intl_en.md

    </tr>
 </table>

 >?
 >
->- This feature has not been launched.
-You can submit a ticket to apply for using it.
+>- This feature is now only available to beta users.
+To join the beta, please submit a ticket.

-## Service Suspension/Release Policy
+## Overdue Policy
-Your GME service will be suspended 24 hours after your account falls into arrears.
-Your GME resources will be terminated and repossessed 168 hours (7 days) after the service is suspended.
-For service continuity, please make sure that your account balance is always sufficient.
+When your account becomes overdue, the GME service will be suspended 24 hours later.
+If the payment is not made within 168 hours (7 days), all GEM resources will be released permanently.

-## Alert for Overdue Payment
+## Overdue Payment Alert
-Alert notifications for arrears will be sent through email, SMS, and Message Center to the Tencent Cloud account creator and all collaborators on the day of and after expiration of the daily pay-as-you-go GME resources.
+Alert notifications for overdue payment will be sent through email, SMS, and Message Center to the Tencent Cloud account creator and all collaborators on the day of and after expiration.